chumnend/flash-cards/README.md

 ./run.sh
 ```

-### Deploy
+### Deployment
-Push to master branch to deploy to Heroku
+Application is deployed to Heroku upon push to stable branch